 A proper old school classic if ever there was one.

-Everyone has played Mario Cart but not everyone has gone actual carting before.
+Everyone has played Mario Kart, but not everyone has actually gone go-karting before.
 It makes for an exhilarating activity to do as a team.

 Most often, thereâs a limit on the number of people that can be on the track.
 This means youâll most likely need to do two or more rotations.